nim-lang/Nim/doc/nep1.rst

     startProcess(nimExecutable, currentDirectory, compilerArguments
                  environment, processOptions)

-- Type, var sections, and imports with a single element should use a single line:
+- Type/var/import sections with a single element should use a single line:

   .. code-block:: nim
     # good:
     import std/[strutils, sugar]

     type A = object
       x: int
     const a = 1 # ditto with `let`, `var`